 Eat cake!!
-Obvious, hopefully, but worth repeating ;) EFR's Pride Run has a few main purposes, one of which is to raise cash for charity: this year it's The Rock Trust.
+Obvious, hopefully, but worth repeating ;) EFR's Pride Run has a few main purposes, one of which is to raise cash for charity.

 The others are of course to raise visibility of the club and LGBTI+ folk in general, and the minority identities with the queer community in particular (hence the variety of flags).
 If you think you have a gender or sexuality pride flag that we haven't tracked down yet, get in touch and bring it with you!
 And yes, that's a challenge - we've spent a *lot* of hours searching for flags, ironing them, and attaching them to canes so we can fly them.
 And we're always open to learning about new flags and identities :)

 CEILIDH!
 If there's one thing race-tired legs want, it's a post-race ceilidh, and EFR provide just that!
-The venue is halfway between the race and changing locations for convenience, at St. Peter's on Lutton Place.
-For cheapness and simplicity we'll be laying on hot food included in the ticket price of £7, and it will be bring-your-own drinks.
+The venue is 10 minutes' walk from the changing locations, at the Binks Hall in the Charteris Centre on the Pleasance.
+For cheapness and simplicity we'll be laying on hot food included in the ticket price of £10, and it will be bring-your-own drinks.
 The nearest places to buy alcohol (before 10pm!) are Great Grog, Co-op, and Sainsbury's.

 The ceildh band will finish at 11ish, after which you are welcome to sample the rest of Edinburgh's nightlife or wind down quietly (or help the EFR team restore the hall to its former condition!).

 The Pride March: the main event of the day.
-The march will probably start from the Parliament (to be confirmed) and finish at Teviot.
+The march will start from the Scottish Parliament and finish at Teviot.
 EFR will be there in force, with the club flag and many of the pride flags from the race, and you're all welcome to march with us.